 I will receive an Oculus headset in the next few days.
 Stay tuned for a test of Enscape VR capabilities.

 Liked this post?
 Maybe you should try our free Pamphlets publication.
-It is send 4 times a year by email.
-Download our Schedules issue, containing 16 pages of tips, tricks and fun.
+It is sent 4 times a year by email.
+Download our brand new Virtual Reality issue, containing 22 pages of tips and fun to properly use VR with Revit.
 We promise to keep your inbox clean forever.